tokenring-ai/memory/README.md

 ### Building

-TypeScript module; builds as part of the main project via `npm run build` from the project root.
+TypeScript module; builds as part of the main project via `bun run build` from the project root.

 ### Package Version